Legal Allies for the Survivors of Childhood Sexual Assault

 To learn more about pursuing civil litigation, please get in touch with us at one of our law offices.
 You can call 646-512-8609, send us an email, or use our online contact form.

 No child deserves to suffer sexual abuse.
-At Sanford Heisler Sharp, LLP, we are committed to assisting victims of child sexual abuse (CSA) across the United States file legal actions against the people who harmed them.
+At Sanford Heisler Sharp McKnight, we are committed to assisting victims of child sexual abuse (CSA) across the United States file legal actions against the people who harmed them.

 Our attorneys regularly pursue action against individual abusers, groups of more than two people and institutions that facilitated sexual abuse.
 We center our approach on survivors, treating you with the compassion, dignity and privacy that you deserve.